CarlaBatlle/TFG/README.md

 ---

-##  Functional Enrichment (Optional)
+## Functional Enrichment Analysis

 You can take the list of DEG symbols and perform enrichment analysis using external tools:

 - [Enrichr](https://maayanlab.cloud/Enrichr/): for GO terms, KEGG, WikiPathways
 - [WikiPathways](https://www.wikipathways.org/)
+- [ChEA/ENCODE (via Enrichr)](https://maayanlab.cloud/Enrichr/#libraries): for transcription factor target enrichment

 Copy the output gene lists (e.g., `clean_list_beta`) and paste them into Enrichr.
 You may use the full list, or just upregulated/downregulated genes.
 Outputs can reveal transcription factors (via ChEA/ENCODE), enriched pathways, or disease links.

 ---